chetan51/chetansurpur/source/drafts/insights-from-geb-1.md

 ---
 layout: draft
-title: "Insights from Gödel, Escher, Bach: An Eternal Golden Braid (Part 1)"
+title: "Insights from Gödel, Escher, Bach (Part 1)"
 ---

-I'm currently reading the acclaimed [_GEB_](http://en.wikipedia.org/wiki/G%C3%B6del,_Escher,_Bach), and it's blowing my mind.
+I'm currently reading the acclaimed book [_Gödel, Escher, Bach: An Eternal Golden Braid_](http://en.wikipedia.org/wiki/G%C3%B6del,_Escher,_Bach), and it's blowing my mind.

-Like a glass of exquisite wine, this book deserves to be patiently and deliberately enjoyed.
+Like a glass of exquisite wine, this work of art deserves to be patiently and deliberately enjoyed.
 So as I read, I will accumulate my explorations and any insights and questions I have in this blog series.

 If you can answer a question, please write down your answer in the comments.
 I'll quote the convincing answers below the questions.